Skip to content

 First, deviation shows us if response times are very different to each others.
 What's interesting is not the value in itself, but the trend: Deviation

-We clearly see that it is getting worse near the end of the test.
+We clearly see that it is getting worse during a sizeable portion of the test after 11h51.

 A quick look at the result table can also tell us if the deviation is high when average and percentile are very different: High percentiles

-In this case 90th percentile is close to twice the average.
+In this case 90th percentile is close to 10x the average.

 Response time distribution